 To ensure student success and accuracy of reporting, the College prohibits a registered student from entering (attending for the first time) a curriculum class after the 10% date.
 A program dean may make an exception in the case of a College error.

 III.
 Rule for Absence for Religious Observances

 Students at Central Piedmont Community College may take two days of excused absences for religious observances required by their faith each academic year consistent with North Carolina General Statute 115D-5(u); S.L.
 2010-112, s.
 2. Students must provide each instructor a written request to have an excused absence at least one week prior to the absence.
 It is the responsibility of the student to work with his/her instructor in advance of the absence on how to make up missed work.

 Active military students at Central Piedmont Community College may be granted excused absences for class time that is missed due to military duties.
-Military students must set up an appointment with the Veterans Resource Center in advance of absences in order to receive appropriate advisement and excused absence procedures.
+Military students must set up an appointment with the Center for Military Families & Veterans in advance of absences in order to receive appropriate advisement and excused absence procedures.

 Changes approved by Cabinet on August 23, 2010; July 25, 2011; August 8, 2012